dlyubimov/ssvd-lsi/README.md

 3) I have a strong suspicion that CPU will be far narrower bottleneck than network IO in such situation.
-I might be wrong, certain commercial applications actually might benefit from this approach, but i think it is very unlikely OSS crows would have to deal with this.
+I might be wrong, certain commercial applications actually might benefit from this approach, but i think it is very unlikely most of OSS crowd would have to deal with that scale.